fonttools/fontbakery/README.md

 export PATH=$PATH:$FONTBAKERY_GIT_REPO/prebuilt/fval
 ```

-...where $FONTBAKERY_GIT_REPO should be the name of the directory where you checked out FontBakery source code.
+...where $FONTBAKERY_GIT_REPO should be the name of the directory where you checked out Font Bakery source code.
 Obviously, you can also use any other alternative way of making FontValidator.exe available in your system path.

 ## Bash completion